-In the financial year 2015/16, the SMB consisted of Valeria Gavazzi (Chairman), Daniel Hirschi, Stefano Premoli Trovati, the CEO of Automation Components (Vittorio Rossi) and the CFO (Anthony M. Goldstein).
+In the financial year 2016/17, the SMB consisted of Valeria Gavazzi (Chairman), Daniel Hirschi, Stefano Premoli Trovati, the CEO of Automation Components (Vittorio Rossi) and the CFO (Anthony M. Goldstein).
 The CFO of Automation Components attended the meetings.
 The SMB meets as often as business requires.
-In the reporting period, the SMB met eight times.
+In the reporting period, the SMB met six times.
+The BoD members which are part of the SMB participated during the year in the ACBU strategy process which included eight full-day meetings.